BryanKoo/PATANA/README.md

 * patent numbers start with year and have 11 digits and end with U are pending utility model (before the examination)

 ## Software requiremants of the projects
+* Distance between any 2 korean patents should be calculated.
+  * Similar patents should be close to each other
+  * A patent and its prior art should be close to each other
+  * Patents with different classifications should not be close to each other

 ## Process breakdown
 * Scraping patents